ryanatkn/gro/src/docs/unbundledDevelopment.md

 > SPAs without SSR are a niche use case - they're usually **not** what you want on the web!
 > But sometimes they're _exactly_ what you want, and Gro was purpose-built to support them.

-Gro tries to provide good defaults and full control when you need it.
-Its philosophy is to offer sharp tools that prioritize efficiency and minimize dependencies.
-Sharp tools have a drawback, and aren't the best experience for all developers - they can hurt when held in certain ways!
-Try not to get cut! :O

 Gro's development is still a work in progress, and production usage is discouraged, but please feel free to try it and share your feedback!